kali-mx/BlogContent/Dawn2_BOF.md

 if __name__ == "__main__":
     main()
 ```
 We are checking that every hex value from x00-FF is in order without any errors.
-To do this, right-click on the ESP and select Follow Dump from the menu.
+To do this, right-click on the ESP and select **Follow Dump** from the menu.
 Here it is good to go:

 ![badchar](https://user-images.githubusercontent.com/76034874/181870131-29d479b1-fb04-4e7d-a1ff-2dc5c950295c.png)

-## Finding the Jump Point
+## 6) Finding the Jump Point
-### now we need to find an address in memory with the jmp esp instruction with no security features in place.
+#### We need to find an address in memory with the jmp esp instruction with no security features in place.
+(False across the board).
 We can use this instruction to jump the program to an area of memory we control, which is pure evil (reverse shell).
 We do this with mona, a tool in Immunity Debugger.
 The syntax is !mona jmp -r esp

 ![jmpesp](https://user-images.githubusercontent.com/76034874/181870587-18478525-0d60-4cd5-9e6b-81ed35f016b5.png)